mosip/documentation/docs/build-and-deploy/local-deployment/mock-client-application/README.md

 This guide helps in setting up the mock OIDC-relying party portal.
 This portal uses the authorization code flow with private key JWT client authentication to fetch the user profile.

 OIDC mock relying party portal is built with reactJS.
-This consists of 2 components:
+This consists of two components:

 1. OIDC-UI
 2. OIDC-Server